-In Key Stage 1, pupils will be taught about the core beliefs and place of worship for Christianity.
+In Key Stage 1, pupils are taught about the core beliefs and place of worship for Christianity.
 They will learn about principal celebrations for the faith and why they are so important to Christians.

-Pupils will begin to learn about symbolism and why certain symbols represent aspects of different faiths, considering how followers may feel when coming into contact with these symbols.
-In year one, pupils will also begin to learn about the core beliefs and practices for Islam, Judaism and Sikhism.
+Pupils begin to learn about symbolism and why certain symbols represent aspects of different faiths, considering how followers may feel when coming into contact with these symbols.
+In Year 1, pupils will begin to learn about the core beliefs and practices for Islam, Judaism and Sikhism.

-In year 2, pupils will further deepen their understanding of Islam by studying principal celebrations, in-particular Ramadan and Eid.
-They will also begin to explore the celebrations of Judaism, with attention given to Hannukah.
-The influence of these celebrations on daily lives for Jews is also studied.
-Pupils are also introduced to another of six principal religions, Buddhism.
+In Year 2, pupils further deepen their understanding of Islam by studying principal celebrations, in-particular Ramadan and Eid.
+They also begin to explore the celebrations of Judaism, with attention given to Hannukah and the influence of these celebrations on daily lives for Jews.
+Pupils are also introduced to another of the six principal religions, Buddhism.
 They are taught about the core beliefs and practices of this religion.